 Connect hot, neutral, and ground wires as shown in the wiring diagram located on the unit's blower door.
+Metal conduit is not considered a substitute for an actual ground wire to the unit.

 Line polarity must be observed when making field connections.
 Line voltage connections can be made through either the right or left side panel.
 The furnace is shipped configured for a right side electrical connection with the junction box located inside the burner compartment (blower compartment for downflows).
 To make electrical connections through the opposite side of the furnace, the junction box must be relocated to the other side of the burner (or blower) compartment prior to making electrical connections.
 To relocate the junction box, follow the steps shown below.